Share:

 Your rights of review

-You can apply to the Administrative Appeals Tribunal (AAT) for an external ‘merits review’ of the decision.
-That means the AAT will take a fresh look at the facts and law relating to the decision and will arrive at its own decision.
+You can apply to the Administrative Review Tribunal (ART) for an external ‘merits review’ of the decision.
+That means the ART will take a fresh look at the facts and law relating to the decision and will arrive at its own decision.

-To apply for a review of a decision by the AAT, you must be a person whose interests are affected by the decision (or acting on their behalf).
+To apply for a review of a decision by the ART, you must be a person whose interests are affected by the decision (or acting on their behalf).
 Time limits and fees apply.
-For more information about how to apply, please visit: www.aat.gov.au/applying-for-a-review.
+For more information about how to apply, please visit: www.art.gov.au/applying-review.

 Making a complaint